opnsense/docs/source/manual/how-tos/interface_wireless_internal.rst

 ----------------

 ..
 Info::
-    This is system specific - this screenshot is for a Linux with KDE Plasma Workspaces 5 in the german version.
+    This is system specific - this screenshot is for a Linux distribution with KDE Plasma Workspaces 5, with the system language set to German.

 .. image:: images/interface_wireless_radius_3.png

-To connect against the network, choose the security setting "WPA/WPA2 Enterprise" and authentication "Protected EAP (PEAP)".
+To connect to the network, set the security setting to "WPA/WPA2 Enterprise" and the authentication setting to "Protected EAP (PEAP)".
-The inner authentication can be MSCHAPv2 and enter the username and passwort you set up in the RADIUS plugin.
+The inner authentication should be set to MSCHAPv2, and the username and password are the ones you set up in the RADIUS plugin.